Score-based generative emulation of impact-relevant Earth system model outputs: Introduction

 A survey of the existing \enquote{\emph{anthropogenic forcing $\to$ climate}} emulators shows that most focus on just one or two variables at a time~\citep[e.g.][]{snyder2019joint, nath2024mercury, schongart2024introducing,tebaldi2025emulators}, often making parametric assumptions for the variables distributions based on generalized linear models or Gaussian processes~\citep[e.g.][]{castruccio2014statistical, link2019fldgen, goodwin2020computationally, quilcaille2022showcasing, bouabid2024fairgp}.
 This has proven to be sufficient, especially when the variables of interest are sufficiently aggregated (spatially or temporally) to be well captured by parametric forms; for example, a lognormal distribution for precipitation or a Gaussian one for temperature.
 However, these approaches become prone to misspecification and are increasingly cumbersome to implement when the objective is to emulate dozens of variables jointly at high resolution, which is needed to assess high-impact climate damages that are often associated with compound risks due to co-occurring events~\citep{zscheischler2020typology, mathison2023description}.
 Capturing joint dependencies requires emulating not only individual variables, but also spatio-temporal and cross-variable correlations, and the number of correlations grows quadratically with the number of variables and spatial resolution.

-Alternative \enquote{stitching} strategies, which connect time slices of existing ESM runs, have been proposed and can provide most atmospheric variables jointly~\citep{tebaldi2022stitches, byers2025fast}.
-However, they rely on having large volumes of ESM output archives at hand, and cannot generate new realizations.
+Alternative strategies for the coherent emulation of multiple variables often rely on some flavour of nearest-neighbor matching between the emulated scenario and existing ESM simulations.
+These include \enquote{stitching} strategies, which connect time slices of existing ESM runs, and can provide most atmospheric variables jointly~\citep{tebaldi2022stitches, byers2025fast}.
+Another example is the approach of \citet{kitsios2023machine}, which uses dimensionality reduction to emulate the forced response of an arbitrary set of variables, and draws internal variability from the closest available ESM realization.
+While effective in preserving multivariate consistency, such methods rely on having large volumes of ESM output archives at hand, and by construction cannot generate new realizations of ESM variability.